Xa33M/SQL_Project_Data_Analytics/README.md

 ```
 ![Alt text](/Images/Query_1.png)
 What I gathered from the result set:
-- **US dominates in entry level jobs:** &nbsp;With the exeption of one job, all the top 10 jobs are US based.
+- **Half of the jobs are in the US:** &nbsp;50 % of the jobs are from US based companies, while the rest are from around the world.
-- **On-site presence is mandatory:** &nbsp; None of the filtered jobs has a **work from home** option.
+- **On-site jobs dominate:** &nbsp; 8 out of the 10 jobs require the person to be in-office, while the remaining 2 are remote.
 - **Full-time commitment is required:** &nbsp; All jobs require you to be present in the office, full-time.
+One job's schedule is not prorperly laid out, mentioning "Full-time, part-time, and Contractor" which needs to be mentioned properly in the job posting.
-- **Unusually high salary in Austria:** This needs to be further investigated as to why the job in Vienna, Austria is paying higher than all other jobs.
+- **Wide salary range:** Jobs range in salary from 85k - 163k dollars, which shows that job location plays an important role in the pay you can expect for a certain role.

 <br>